If you want to move abroad for work, the United States of America should be your number one target.

 The truth is, even though these terms sound similar, they don’t mean the same thing, and you should know the difference.

-But having a visa doesn’t always mean you can start working when you come to the UK – no. You can have a visa and still not be allowed to work when you enter the US for work purposes.
+You can have a valid US work visa and still not be allowed to work when you enter the US for work purposes.

 Once you’re in the U.S., you might also need to get a work permit, which is an official card called an Employment Authorisation Document (EAD).